seantehds/tp/docs/UserGuide.md

 **Common Mistakes**

-Head over to the [Task-Related Questions](#task---related-questions) section to find out more on what the common mistakes are!
+Head over to the [Task-Related Questions](#task-related-questions) section to find out more on what the common mistakes are!

 When there is an error, the instruction with the proper use of the command will be given to you!

 [[Jump to Features]](#features)

 ## View a Task
 In some cases, you can be so productive that the `note` you added to a task is so long that it is cut off from the display, or you assign so many `member`(s) to a task that some are being cut off from the display.
-In that case, you can use the `view` command to see the full information of task task with this simple command:
+In that case, you can use the `view` command to see the full information of task with this simple command:

 **Format**